Cole-Godfrey/Cole-Godfrey/README.md

 <div align="center">

- Currently working on a backtesting engine for Kalshi.
+ Currently working on a backtesting engine for Kalshi and [Archai](https://github.com/Cole-Godfrey/Cole-Godfrey/archai).

  </div>